 In April 2024, Congress took a hard stance against TikTok, issuing ByteDance an ultimatum: sell to a US-approved buyer within nine months or face a ban.
+When ByteDance failed to divest the platform by 19 January 2025, TikTok was removed from app stores and became inaccessible to users in the US for a brief period before Trump intervened.

 The divisive move stemmed from national security concerns.
 With ByteDance allegedly linked to the Chinese Communist Party (CCP), the US government raised fears over the company’s potential access to American user data, suspecting it could be misused for spying or political manipulation.